 The frontier village of Glenorchy is located at the northern tip of Lake Wakatipu and surrounded by mountains, glacier fed rivers and beech forest.
 Driving to Glenorchy rewards you with incredible views of Lake Wakatipu, sheer mountain sides and hanging valleys.
 Many of New Zealand's best walking trails are found around Glenorchy.

-Check our 'Things To Do' category to see details of the activity operators.
+Check our 'Things To Do' category to see details of all the activity operators.